Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 …Warhorse found himself suddenly so rushed on adrenaline he was a bit dizzy.
 He shook his head out and focused on Shin.

-“...He make it?”
+"...He make it?"

 'Base launched himself up the tunnel, vaulted the side towing the stricken Brother behind him and had him settled on the deck in one smooth and deceptively gentle movement.
-He played the Gaoian-made medical scanner attached to the side of his helmet over Shin’s suit. “...Couple fractures, no internal bleeding.
-Got some edema in the legs.”
+He played the Gaoian-made medical scanner attached to the side of his helmet over Shin’s suit. "...Couple fractures, no internal bleeding.
+Got some edema in the legs."
 He ran his hands across Shin’s limbs, probing through the suit to confirm with his fingers what the scanner was telling him.
-“He feels tender as fuck, though.”
+"He feels tender as fuck, though."

-“Crude dose?”
+"Crude dose?"

-“He’s already running on max.
-Get a line in him, I’ll prep anaesthetic.”
+"He’s already running on max.
+Get a line in him, I’ll prep anaesthetic."

 Adam nodded, and grabbed his intraosseous cannulation gun.
 Shin was groaning, which boded well.
 ‘Base meanwhile was favoring his left shoulder a little, but that could wait - he exposed one of the ports on Shin’s suit where a bony protrusion came near the surface and Adam drilled a line straight into the stricken Whitecrest’s marrow.